eclipse-iceoryx/iceoryx/doc/error-handling.md

 What is needed to have a limited stack-trace even in release mode?

 ## Debug vs. release mode
-We need to further clarify behavior in Release and debug mode of the error handler and ``Expects`` and ``Ensures`` (and maybe the logger as well).
+We need to further clarify behavior in release and debug mode of the error handler and ``Expects`` and ``Ensures`` (and maybe the logger as well).
 Can we have a release build with additional information? (e.g. symbols for a stack-trace).

 ## Assert
 Do we want an Assert in addition to ``Expects`` and ``Ensures``?
 If so, shall it possibly be active in release mode or only debug mode?